harding/old-docs-history-bitcoin.org/en/developer-guide.md

 writing, the only widely-used parameter besides the four described above is the payment protocol's [`r`][r] parameter.

-Programs accepting URIs in any form must ask the user for confirmation before paying unless the user has explicitly disabled prompting (as might be the case for micropayments).
+Programs accepting URIs in any form must ask the user for permission before paying unless the user has explicitly disabled prompting (as might be the case for micropayments).